Do You Feel Conflict and Distance Between You and Your Partner?

-I have years of experience creating safe space in which my clients can explore and pursue new possibilities.
-My collaborative coaching style invites you to be an expert in your own experience, which improves your ability to choose the right solutions.
+Our counselors have specific training and experience in creating safe space in which clients can explore and pursue new possibilities.
+We work from a collaborative coaching style that invites you to be an expert in your own experience, which improves your ability to choose the right solutions.

-In our counseling sessions, I will work with both of you to reconnect with the bonds of friendship and shared values that brought you together in the first place.
-We will work together to openly discuss difficult situations & miscommunications with the goal of creating new patterns of interaction that serve both of your needs.
+In the sessions, your counselor will work with both of you to reconnect with the bonds of friendship and shared values that brought you together in the first place.
+We will work together to openly discuss difficult situations & miscommunication with the goal of creating new patterns of interaction that serve both of your needs.

-My role is to manage the emotional space that the two of you have stepped into.
-I provide a sense of safety by consciously connecting with each of you, and by supporting each of you in sharing your thoughts and feelings in a respectful manner.
-It is also my job to guide the pacing of the conversation so that ‘hot’ issues and emotions can be cooled, experiences can be explored and understood, and room can be made for thoughtful discussion, and greater connection.
+Our role is to manage the emotional space that the two of you have stepped into.
+The counselor provides a sense of safety by consciously connecting with each of you, and by supporting each of you in sharing your thoughts and feelings in a respectful manner.
+It is also our job to guide the pacing of the conversation so that ‘hot’ issues and emotions can be cooled, experiences can be explored and understood, and room can be made for thoughtful discussion, and greater connection.

 Perhaps you hope that counseling could help, but you still have some questions and concerns you’d like to address first…